GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ### Configuration

- - oxd_host - OPTIONAL, host of the oxd server (default: localhost.
-It is recommended to have oxd server on localhost.)
+ - oxd_host - OPTIONAL, the host of the oxd server (default: localhost.
+It is recommended to have the oxd server on localhost.)
- - protection_document - REQUIRED, json document that describes UMA protection
+ - protection_document - REQUIRED, a JSON document that describes UMA protection
- - uma_server_host - REQUIRED, UMA Server that implements UMA 2.0 specification.
+ - uma_server_host - REQUIRED, an UMA Server which implements UMA 2.0 specification.
                      (For example [Gluu Server](https://www.gluu.org/gluu-server/overview/)).
-                     Check that UMA implementation is up and running by visiting `.well-known/uma2-configuration` endpoint.
+                     Check that the UMA implementation is up and running by visiting the `.well-known/uma2-configuration` endpoint.

 #### Protection document

-Protection document - json document which describes UMA protection in declarative way and is based on [uma-rs](https://github.com/GluuFederation/uma-rs) project.
+Protection document - a JSON document which describes UMA protection in a declarative way and is based on the [uma-rs](https://github.com/GluuFederation/uma-rs) project.

- - path - relative path to protect (exact match)
+ - path - a relative path to protect (exact match)
  - httpMethods - GET, HEAD, POST, PUT, DELETE
- - scope - scope required to access given path
+ - scope - the scope required to access the given path
- - ticketScopes - optional parameter which may be used to keep ticket scope as narrow as possible.
-If not specified plugin will register ticket with scopes specified by "scope" which often may be unwanted.
-(For example scope may have "http://photoz.example.com/dev/actions/all" and the authorized ticket may grant access also to other resources).
+ - ticketScopes - an optional parameter which may be used to keep the ticket scope as narrow as possible.
+If not specified, the plugin will register the ticket with its scopes specified by "scope," which may often  be unwanted.
+(For example, the scope may have "http://photoz.example.com/dev/actions/all" and the authorized ticket may grant access also to other resources).

-Lets say we have APIs which we would like to protect:
+Let's say we have APIs which we would like to protect:

  - GET https://your.api.server.com/photo  (UMA scope: http://photoz.example.com/dev/actions/view)
  - PUT https://your.api.server.com/photo  (UMA scope: http://photoz.example.com/dev/actions/all or http://photoz.example.com/dev/actions/add)
  - POST https://your.api.server.com/photo  (UMA scope: http://photoz.example.com/dev/actions/all or http://photoz.example.com/dev/actions/add)
  - GET https://your.api.server.com/document  (UMA scope: http://photoz.example.com/dev/actions/view)

-Protection document for this sample (upstream_url=http://your.api.server.com/, request_host=your.api.server.com for Kong add API):
+A protection document for this sample (upstream_url=http://your.api.server.com/, request_host=your.api.server.com for Kong add API):

 ```
 [